codefellows/setup-guide/README.md

 # Computer Setup Instructions

 Whether you are starting class, needing to set up a new system, or re-install proper config on an existing system, these steps will walk you through what is needed.

 **This setup should be done in a single session.**  Please allow a minimum of **1** hour to complete.

 You do not need to understand what this process is doing.
 This is a vital step that will allow you to use technologies required throughout the curriculum.

 NOTE: You will be asked to download some stuff.
 For this setup process please **right-click** on links to **open in a new tab** when asked to download and install.
 This is so you don't lose your place.

+## Select your operating system to get code installation started

 ---

-## Select your operating system to get started

 [MacOS](./system-setup/README.md)